yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 You can put a footnote's markdown reference immediately under a paragraph, like this[^3], or clump them at the end.
 Either way, they will appear at the bottom in your rendered content.

-[^3]: This footnote appears immediately underneath it's referring paragraph in this document's original markdown, but on the rendered website it shows at the bottom.
+[^3]: This footnote appears immediately underneath its referring paragraph in this document's original markdown, but on the rendered website it shows at the bottom.

 Footnotes automatically form a numbered list, and can also be mapped by name, like this[^named-footnote]

+[^1]: This is the first footnote.
+Note the return button:

+[^2]: For longer footnotes, you may want to use multiple paragraphs.

+    Indent paragraphs to include them in the footnote.

+[^named-footnote]: This footnote has the name 'named-footnote'. it's still numbered and appears in sequence the same way the others do, but naming it might help you manage a document with many footnotes when dealing with your local markdown.

 ## Inserting images